Consignment Software Mistakes to Avoid

 Perhaps the biggest risk of all is getting locked into an expensive software program (with annual support fees) only to have the person who wrote the program 'disappear' along with support for the software.
 Be sure every effort will have been made by these individual programmers to mask the fact that the software depends upon him alone for support longevity (as in 'consignpro').

 If a vendor has an 'annual support fee' and tries to tell you that it's "optional" then why is it there in the first place?
 Some people are going to pay fees that aren't required?
 It's outright fraud to claim that fees are optional then impose consequences for not paying the fees.
-Consequences include 1) denial of support in all forms and 2) withholding of (essential) software updates in attempts to force payment of those 'optional' fees.
+Consequences include 1) denial of support in all forms and 2) withholding of (essential) software updates in attempts to get paid for those 'optional charges'.

 After the challenges of opening your first store, you may not be considering opening a second or third or fourth, but now's the time to find out how much Greedy Gus is going to charge you for his software - for copies to be used in your current store on multiple computers and for copies to be used in additional stores.
 The same people who play games with 'optional annual support fees' also charge full price for each additional store.

-One Miami vendor in particular bragged in a public forum about 'firing' customers when, in his opinion, they asked too many questions.
+One Miami vendor in particular boasted in a consignment forum about 'firing' users when, in his opinion, they asked too many questions.
 Another in Orlando excludes training from the annual support fee and charges $100 per hour for training.